 Military Saves is a social marketing campaign to persuade, motivate and encourage military families to save money every month and to convince leaders and organizations to be aggressive in promoting automatic savings.
 For more information, visit http://militarysaves.org/.

 In today’s economy, borrowing on credit can be a necessity.
 However, careless use of credit can make each purchase cost more over the long run, once interest charges are added.
 If possible, pay in cash to avoid high finance charges.
 Using credit unwisely is a dangerous trap.
 Be cautious.
 A website is available at www.annualcreditreport.com where consumers can request, view and print their free credit report.
 This is the only authorized website to request your free report.
 The report is also available by calling toll-free at 877-322-8228 or by writing to Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348-5281.

-Each service member has access to an electronic copy of his or her Leave and Earnings Statement (LES) posted monthly to Direct Access.
-The LES contains a monthly accounting of your leave and earnings.
-Members should read their LES consult “Military Accounts Support (MAS) Branch.
+Each servicemember has access to an electronic copy of his or her payslip posted monthly to Direct Access.
+The payslip contains a monthly accounting of your leave and earnings.
+Members should read their payslip carefully each month.
+For more detailed information regarding your payslip consult “Military Accounts Support (MAS) Branch.
 For information about pay, rates and benefits visit https://www.dcms.uscg.mil/ppc/mas/rates/#contents.

 For more information regarding the PFMP visit www.dcms.uscg.mil/financial or contact the designated PFM specialist at your HSWL RP.